communicationcoder/ModelingGoals/README.md

 # ModelingGoals
-This notebook applies LDA modeling to a an experimental dataset investigating participants' Instagram use goals.
+This notebook applies LDA modeling to a an experimental dataset investigating participants' Instagram goal activation.

 ## LDA topic modeling